Rainman Technology Pty Ltd

 Types of Installations

-New Installation – Naked Configuration
+New Installation – Modular Configuration

 Retrofit Options

-Retrofit Installation – Cased System
+Retrofit Installation – Portable System

 If you have installed a Rainman watermaker in the classic blue case configuration, you can use the control panel.
 There will be some parts required for compatibility.